Good Witch of the North (Baum): Animation

 The VeggieTales episode The Wonderful Wizard of Ha's from Big Idea Productions contains Madame Blueberry as "Splenda the Sweet But Non-Fattening Fairy" (brand name for a sugar substitute) replacing both of the two Good Witches.

-She makes no appearance in the Disney film Oz the Great and Powerful because this film has Glinda as the Good Witch of the South.
+In the Disney film Oz the Great and Powerful, she is not named as the Good Witch of the North, just a good witch.
+She later becomes the Wicked Witch of the West.
+Her sister, Evanora, advisor to the now dead king, becomes the Wicked Witch of the East.
+There is no Northern Witch.

+In the Amazon Prime Video 2015 animated series, Lost in Oz, the Witch appears as Glinda the Good, the ruler of the Emerald City who disappeared years ago.

 Television

 The "Witch of the North", played by Karen Holness, makes an appearance in the third season of Once Upon a Time.
 She is initially a good witch, helping out Glinda as part of the Sisterhood of Witches.
 Later, after the Wicked Witch of the West takes over Emerald City, She is relocated back to the North, where she becomes the cruel "Wicked Witch of the North" and is responsible for turning Stanum into the Tin Man.
+However it is possible that said Witch is in fact Mombi, and the two are distinct characters.